markhuot/codeigniter-core-updates/README.md

 #### Content Type

 The `Content-type` header defaults to `text/html` unless it is overridden in the controller or via a URL suffix.
-In the controller it is overriden with the class variable `$content_type`.
+In the controller it is overridden with the class variable `$content_type`.
 As a URL suffix the file extension is mapped to a mime type via the `application/config/mimes.php` mappings.
-If multiple mime types are present for a paticular extension the first one listed will be used.
+If multiple mime types are present for a particular extension the first one listed will be used.

 ```php
 <?php